In this article can find details about how to create, test, schedule and launch your email campaigns.

 Filtering the list

 To view only a certain type of email, you can filter the list.
-Initially only the Filter free-text search box and the Email category are visible.
-Click Show filters to use the advanced filter options.
+Initially only the Filter free-text search box and the Category are visible.
+Click More Filters to use the advanced filter options.

 - Language – Displays only emails which were created with the selected language setting.

-- Show child emails – Shows the child campaigns for on-event and recurring emails.
+- Show child campaigns – Shows the child campaigns for on-event and recurring emails.

-- Save settings – Saves the current settings for later use.
+- Remember settings – Saves the current settings for later use.

 Deleting and restoring emails